codesandbox/docs/packages/vscode-docs/pages/overview.md

 <Hero t
   title={<>VS Code with<br/>superpowers.</>}
-  subtitle="CodeSandbox for iOS offers a full-fledged development environment with all the tools you need to develop projects of any size."
+  subtitle="The VS Code extension uses Remote - SSH to bring the best of CodeSandbox Projects to your local tool."
 />

-Tap into the power of CodeSandbox within the comfort of VS Code.
-Our VS Code extension uses Remote - SSH to spin up code that has been imported to your CodeSandbox account and connects to the CodeSandbox API which powers collaboration and DevTools that integrate seamlessly into your workflow.

 ![](./images/cover-vscode.jpg)